Skip to main content

 Gestation generally take 90 days during which gravid female does not usually eat.
 As a result they may lose an average of 40% of their body weight at parturition.
 Birthing dates range from August 15 to September 25.

 Timber rattlesnakes bear live young.
-A young snake is born about every 20 minutes with roughly one-hour intervals between neonates.
 Young are wrapped in a choriallantoic membrane - after a few minutes the young start moving, poking to get out of membrane.

 The mother stays with young between a few hours to several days after neonates first shed (approx. 10 days).
 This is the only snake species to exhibit any maternal care.
 Young are precocial - able to care for themselves immediately.
 The young follow the adult's pheromone trail back to den site.